Roxas: You did great. In fact, you need a little something extra. Xion: Something extra? Roxas: Yeah, the icing on the cake.

 One True Threesome: Axel/Roxas, Roxas/Xion, and Axel/Xion are all perfectly valid ships with plenty of subtext to draw evidence from.
 This is particularly true when you consider that in one Xion's secret reports she outright says that she loves Roxas and Axel, and the in the manga the three of them actually collectively conclude that running away from the organization and living together wouldn't be such a bad idea.
 Inevitably, some fans simply go this route.

 Play-Along Meme: It became a joke to ask who Xion is.
 Since she is basically the manifestation of Sora's memories, after she dies, everyone forgets who she is.

 Roxas.
 If you aren't familiar with the overarching storyline, you're lead to believe that after being captured, he was destroyed so his memories could be reunited with Sora, and that after fighting so hard to be his own person.

 The Castle Oblivion team sans Axel could count as well.
 Or even all of Organization XIII, if you consider Kingdom Hearts II.

-Woolseyism: Near the end of the game, when Roxas looks at Xion and sees Sora's face, Xion uses Japanese Pronouns to indicate that she still thinks of herself as female.
+Woolseyism: Near the end of the game, when Roxas looks at Xion and sees Sora's face, Xion continues using her feminine personal pronoun "atashi" to show that she's still holding on to her identity.
 The line was restructured into the third person ("This puppet will have to play her part") to get the same point across in translation.